 Will Wilderness provide everything we need?

 Your Wilderness Motorhome comes loaded up with all the essential non-consumable items you will need.
-Bedding, towels, tea towels and washcloths are all provided for you.
+Bedding, towels and tea towels are all provided for you.
 All the cooking instruments you require, such as frying pans, pots, crockery and cutlery.
-You will also have everything you need for the maintenance of your motorhome, such as cleaning chemical and gloves for emptying the toilet cassette.
+You will also have everything you need for emptying and refilling tanks including hoses for drainage, toilet canister chemical and gloves for emptying the toilet cassette.

 What you will not have is non-reusable products such as groceries, toiletries, garbage bags, cooking oil and related consumable items.
 Our recommendation is that you make your first stop to the grocery store just after picking up your campervan.
 Have a look around the motorhome to see what you need to get during your first shop.
 You may want to bring some non-food items from home to reduce costs too.

-Wilderness also give you the option to hire some of the other non essential items for your holiday too, such as a BBQ, camp chairs and table, snow chains, bikes and helmets and child safety seats.
+Wilderness also give you the option to hire some of the other non essential items for your holiday too, such as a BBQ, camp chairs and table, snow chains and child safety seats.
+These also come free with our VIP insurance option.
 A full list of these items can be found on the website.

 Is there enough storage space for a family?